differentpla-net/differentpla-net.github.io/_posts/2024/2024-11-27-aws-ecr-podman-login.md

 ## `aws ecr get-login-password`

 If you run `aws ecr get-login-password`, it will spit out a big chunk of base64-encoded JSON.
-You can recognise this because [it starts with `eyJ`]{% post_url 2024/2024-11-27-json-base64-recognition %}.
+You can recognise this because [it starts with `eyJ`]({% post_url 2024/2024-11-27-json-base64-recognition %}).

 If we pipe that output to `| base64 -d | jq`, we get something like this: